CAS Connection - Jan 2026 Issue

 An unexpected major becomes a global career

-Alum Brandon Rigby enjoyed studying Spanish, but it wasn’t until a professor suggested he major in it that he dove in.
-A few more powerful suggestions later, and he is a global diplomat for the U.S. Department of State.
+College of Arts and Sciences Alum Brandon Rigby enjoyed studying Spanish, but it wasn’t until a professor suggested he major in it that he dove in.
+WIth multiple overseas assignments under his belt, he is now a global diplomat for the U.S. Department of State.

 By Violet Ashley